Couching (ophthalmology): Modern use

 Couching continues to be popular in some developing countries where modern surgery may be difficult to access or where the population may prefer to rely on traditional treatments.
 It is commonly practiced in Sub-Saharan Africa.
 In Mali it remains more popular than modern cataract surgery, despite the fact that the cost of both methods is similar, but with much poorer outcome with couching.
 In Burkina Faso, a majority of patients were unaware of the causes of cataracts and believed it to be due to fate.
 It is not performed by ophthalmologists, but rather by local healers or "witch doctors".

 Technique

 A sharp instrument, such as a thorn or needle, is used to pierce the eye either at the edge of the cornea or the sclera, near the limbus.
 The opaque lens is pushed downwards, allowing light to enter the eye.
-Once the patients sees shapes or movement, the procedure is stopped.
+Once the patient sees shapes or movement, the procedure is stopped.
 The patient is left without a lens (aphakic), therefore requiring a powerful positive prescription lens to compensate.